csynbiosys/AMIGO2R2016b/README.md

-# Experiment - Han Solo
+# Experiment - Greedo

-Child of experiment Kanan Jarrus for Gal 1 model with In-Silico-Loop
+Child of experiment Han Solo for Gal 1 model with In-Silico-Loop

-The change from Luke Skywalker is:
-* The input stimulus was stepped with 10 steps (rather than 72 as in Luke Skywalker).

-The change from Kanan Jarrus and Luke Skywalker is:
+The change from Han Solo is:
-* The input stimulus steps are of fixed duration.
+* OID	used E-optimality

 Full description:
 * Each	run	executed	10	loops